Payday Loans in El Paso

 El Paso is located on the Rio Grande, which dissects it from Ciudad Juares, Mexico, as well as from Dona Ana County, New Mexico, as it turns northward near the southern end of the Franklin Mountains.
 The mountain range extends into the city and actually divides the city into two parts.
 Therefore, El Paso is placed high above sea level (3,800 ft), in the Chihuahuan Desert, so it has a not so humid climate with hot and dry summers and moderately cool winters.

 El Paso Population

-El Paso has a population of 683577 people; median age is 32.8 years old.
-Median household income is $44 431, median individual income is $21 913; 18.2% of families have income ranging from $50 000 to $75 000; on average, a home is available at $121 349, median rent size is $864; home ownership rate is 59.5%.
+El Paso has a population of 683577 people; the median age is 32.8 years old.
+Median household income is $44 431, median individual income is $21 913; 18.2% of families have an income ranging from $50 000 to $75 000; on average, a home is available at $121 349, median rent size is $864; homeownership rate is 59.5%.
 The racial makeup is: 82% are whites (80.8% are Hispanic whites); the African American population is 3.8%, Asian – 1.3%, Natives are 0.6%.

 El Paso today

-Today, El Paso is a major economic, industrial and cultural hub with booming international trade, health care, oil and gas, tourism and other industries.
+Today, El Paso is a major economic, industrial, and cultural hub with booming international trade, health care, oil and gas, tourism, and other industries.
 It is home to more than 70 companies, which are included in the Fortune 500 list of U. S. companies, which are either headquartered or have affiliate offices in El Paso.
-There are several major military bases in the city, including Biggs Army Airfield, Fort Bliss and William Beaumont Army Medical Center.
+There are several major military bases in the city, including Biggs Army Airfield, Fort Bliss, and William Beaumont Army Medical Center.